 Stippling is the process of giving walls and ceilings a raised texture of some kind.
-Stippling is an acquired taste—or sometimes a taste born of necessity.
+The design is an acquired taste—or sometimes a taste born of necessity.
 Given a choice, most homeowners today would choose a smooth, glass-like texture for their walls and ceilings.
 Besides being the preferred style of today, smooth surfaces help wall color stand out better.
 Because there are no bumps to create a shadow effect, the surface appears brighter.
 There are instances, though, where stippling is desired.

 Texture applied to walls and ceilings creates small shadows due to the bumps and depressions.
 While these shadows do not matter much in direct light, they lengthen as the light source moves at a sharper angle to the wall.
 This darkens the overall shade of the surface, thus darkening the room.

 The advantage of this darkening effect is that it hides surface imperfections better.
 If your drywall is not correctly installed—if it has seams, bulges, sags, or depressions—stippling can go a long ways towards hiding joint imperfections.
 This is one reason why ceilings are so often texturized.
 Because ceilings receive the most light, it is very hard to hide their imperfections.

 Stippling is generally created by applying a coat of texture compound—a material that is thicker than ordinary paint but still thinner than the bulky additives used to make popcorn or cottage cheese ceilings.

 A texture compound for stippling can be made yourself by thinning out drywall compound (mud) with water in a 4:1 ratio.
 Use a five-gallon bucket and a paint mixer attachment on your drill to thoroughly mix the texture compound.
 You may need a drill that accepts a secondary handle, because the drill may be hard to hold without it.
 You can also purchase premixed texture compounds.
 Popular brands include Sheetrock Stipple Wall & Ceiling Paint and Behr Interior Texture Paint.
 Either way, once the texture is applied and thoroughly dried, it can be painted in the same fashion as any wall or ceiling surface.

 - Drop clothes and plastic sheeting